 To gain entry to a degree programme at the University of Auckland, you must meet admission, programme and undergraduate English language requirements.
-This table shows the rank score, subjects and other entry requirements that will guarantee you admission to your programme in 2024.
+This table shows the rank score, subjects and other entry requirements that will guarantee you admission to your programme.
 If you achieve the University Entrance (UE) standard but do not achieve a rank score that will guarantee selection into the programme you wish to pursue, your application will be given individual consideration, if places are available.

 Undergraduate programme admission requirements for school leavers who have achieved University Entrance.
-Programme NCEA (Level 3) Cambridge International IB Bachelor of Science (BSc) - Biomedical Science 280 310 33 - Food Science and Nutrition 200 200 28 - All other majors/specialisations 165 170 26 Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) 260 310 32 Conjoint programmes Applicants must achieve the greater of the two rank scores for their selected programmes and must meet the entry requirements for both programmes.
-Not all degree programmes have conjoint options.
-Bachelor of Science conjoints 210 230 28 Bachelor of Advanced Science (Honours) conjoints 275 330 36
+Programme NCEA (Level 3) Cambridge International IB Bachelor of Science (BSc) ' - Biomedical Science 280 310 33 - Food Science and Nutrition 200 200 28 - All other majors/specialisations 165 170 26 Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) 260 310 31